NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### August 17, 2016

+-   Recents menu is now updating properly
+-   Added text labels and tooltip descriptions to all structures
+-   OLA tracks are no longer divided into 10 second chunks
+-   Bigmaps now makes all DistributedGravity results available

 ### August 5, 2016

 -   DEMs with .fits, .FITS, .fit, and .FIT file extensions can now be loaded